-- c.
-Discharge Prohibition III.C (Average dry weather influent flow in excess of 3.2 MGD): This Order prohibits an average dry weather influent flow greater than 3.2 MGD.
-This prohibition is based on the plant's design treatment capacity (i.e., the historic and tested reliability of the treatment plant).
-Exceeding the average dry weather flow design capacity could result in lowering the reliability of achieving compliance with requirements. - d.
-Discharge Prohibition III.D (Sanitary sewer overflows): Basin Plan Table 4-1 (Discharge Prohibition 15) and the CWA prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
+- 4. Discharge Prohibition III.D (Average dry weather influent flow in excess of 0.04 MGD is prohibited): This prohibition is based on the plant's design treatment capacity (i.e., the historic and tested reliability of the treatment plant).
+Exceeding the average dry weather flow design capacity of 0.04 MGD could result in lowering the reliability of achieving compliance with requirements. - 5.
+Discharge Prohibition III.E (Sanitary sewer overflows are prohibited): This prohibition is based on Basin Plan Table 4-1 (Discharge Prohibition 15) and the CWA, which prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
 Publicly-owned treatment works must achieve secondary treatment at a minimum and any more stringent limitations necessary to meet water quality standards (33 U.S.C. § 1311[b][1][B and C]).
-A sanitary sewer overflow that results in the discharge of raw sewage or wastewater not meeting this Order's effluent limitations to surface waters is therefore prohibited under the CWA and the Basin Plan.
-(See Fact Sheet section VI.C.4.c.)
+A sanitary sewer overflow that results in a surface water discharge of raw sewage or wastewater not meeting this Order's effluent limitations is therefore prohibited under the CWA and the Basin Plan.
+(See Fact Sheet section VI.C.4.b.)